 Where Mark and I live the HOA has so many restrictions we could not have a wood burning stove.
 Yes, we could have an electric fireplace that blows warm air, but it wouldn’t work if the power is out.
 Plus, it isn’t designed to cook meals or boil water.
 Luckily, we live where it rarely gets really cold, as in freezing weather.
 I have so many blankets and quilts we could bundle up and layer our clothes to stay warm.
 Spray bottles filled with water can help keep us cooler, we use them when we go to parks to cool us down.

 I put my Goal Zero YETI 400 on the kitchen counter and plugged the hand mixer into the unit.
 Yep, the hand mixer worked great with the solar power.
-I basically plugged the mixer into the front of the YETI 400 and pushed two buttons….and it powered up!!
+You basically plug the mixer into the front of the YETI 400 and push two buttons and it powered up!!
 Of course, we can use a wooden spoon or Danish whisk, but this gives you a few possibilities to use this unit.
-Yes, it can power up our laptops, cell phones, and IPads.
+Yes, it can power up our laptops, cell phones, and Ipads.